 The UsageLocation Values have to be entered in the ISO 3166-1 Alpha 2 format: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2

-PreferredLanguage: If you’re traveling around and use foreign workstations to login you might have recognized that the Microsoft 365 Portal Page welcomes you in the language of the region which is set your Browser or OS.
+PreferredLanguage: If you’re traveling around and using foreign workstations to login you might have recognized that the Microsoft 365 Portal Page welcomes you in the language of the region which is set in your Browser or OS.
 When you login, the language changes to the language which is defined for your user in the Azure AD Attribute PreferredLanguage.
 If this optional Attribute has no value the Preferred Language of the tenant is chosen.

 - Microsoft 365 Portal (portal.office.com)